© Chris Barbalis

 What’s the best way to get to Avoriaz?

-We're not just going to give you one route to Avoriaz, and below you'll find what we think are their main pros and cons:
+Whilst there's no denying the convenience of flying, we would encourage you to at least consider the alternatives.
+We're not going to give you just one route to Avoriaz, and below you'll find what we think are the main pros and cons:

-- Pros: Fast – you just can't beat flying for pure speed.
-Geneva airport also offers the greatest selection of airlines, most frequent flight times and lowest prices, while airport transfers are the fastest way to reach the ski area – you’ll be at your accommodation’s doorstep in one hour and 45 minutes.
+Fast – You can't beat flying for pure speed.
+Geneva airport offers the greatest selection of airlines, most frequent flight times and lowest prices, while airport transfers are the fastest way to reach the ski area – you’ll be at your accommodation’s doorstep in 1h45.

 Train to Cluses or Thonon-les-Bains